 Daunis designs are “Made in Maine, Worn Around the World”.
 Created in our Portland we use the fine metals of gold, platinum, palladium and sterling alone or in combination with fine gems and diamonds.
 Our designs bridge the expanse between fine art sculpture and well thought out designer jewelry.
 (You might also find a piece made of vinyl record shards set like jewels, a white gold neckpiece with inserts of Dove chocolate wrappers for the proper red color, beach rocks set with colored diamonds and linked together with 18k gold, or even wrought iron links set with black diamonds and 18k gold) Our designs embrace the curves and waves of the ocean and the way light dances over moving water creating a flow.
 Our pieces have the passion found in fine works of art and yet are finely engineered for wear-ability.
 The patterned, woven pieces have the human touch of the thumbprint of the artist.
 All are elegantly, designed with the intent to complement the person wearing the jewelry.
 Rhode Island School of Design graduates, we have been honored with these selected national awards: MJSA’s American Vision Awards, 1st & 2nd place for Custom Design of Distinction; DeBeer’s “Diamonds Today” Award; Jewelers of America, “Jewel Award”; Grand Prize and First Prize, Intergold/World Gold Council; First Prize, Gold & First Prize, Silver, Accent Magazine; Excellence in Jewelry Award, American Craft Expo.
 Daunis works have been included in exhibitions at: twice at Museum of American Crafts, NYC, University of Arizona Museum, Haystack Mountain School of Crafts, Fuller Museum of Art, Brockton, MA and included innumerous publications.
 You are invited to visit our showroom and studio in Portland.

-For over 25 years I have made my home in Cape Elizabeth, Maine.
-The natural beauty that surrounds me is inspiration not only to my work but my being as well.
-I love color, form and texture which all plays an integral role in my work.
-Whether it is the full green leaves of the trees against a vivid blue summer sky or the setting winter sun, with its’ violets and blues against the bare black winter branches.
-Maybe the crashing waves and the smell of the ocean, a caterpillars amazing stripes or the wonder of a new spring day.
-It all feeds into who I am and what inspires me to create.
 I strive to create pieces that are simple yet intriguing to look at and that will stand the test of time.
 People have been wearing jewelry since the beginning of time.
 Jewelry can offer us distinction and help to create a sense of self.
 The handcrafted aspect of jewelry breathes life and character into any piece of work.
-Seeing the marks a jeweler leaves behind reminds us that someone took the time, they had intentions when the piece of jewelry was being created.
-This makes the piece real.
-Taking my cue from nature I strive to create work that is organic and beckons to be worn.
-Jewelry that is timeless while being current.
+Seeing the marks a jeweler leaves behind reminds us that someone took the time, they had intentions when the piece was being created.
+Taking my que from nature I strive to create work that is organic and beckons to be worn.

 Many things in my life depict movement.
 Born in Canada, I currently live in Maine following many moves and travel opportunities.
 My experiences with solo travel to developing countries have helped shape my life in ways in which I will always be thankful.